pisa-engine/pisa/README.md

 ## Join us on Slack
 Get in touch via Slack: [![Slack](https://img.shields.io/badge/slack-join-blue.svg)](https://join.slack.com/t/pisa-engine/shared_invite/zt-dbxrm1mf-RtQMZTqxxlhOJsv3GHUErw)

-## Description
+## Overview

 PISA is a text search engine able to run on large-scale collections of documents.
 It allows researchers to experiment with state-of-the-art techniques, allowing an ideal environment for rapid development.

 Some features of PISA are listed below:

 * Written in C++ for performance;
-* Indexing & Parsing & Sharding capabilities;
+* Parsing, Indexing, and Sharding capabilities;
 * Many index compression methods implemented;
 * Many query processing algorithms implemented;
 * Implementation of document reordering;
 * Free and open-source with permissive license;

+## Getting Started
-The best way to get started is by reading the [official documentation](http://pisa.readthedocs.io).
+The best way to get started is by reading the [about page](https://github.com/pisa-engine/pisa/blob/master/ABOUT.md) and the [official documentation](http://pisa.readthedocs.io).

 If you want to get involved with PISA, please check out our [Contributing](https://github.com/pisa-engine/pisa/blob/master/.github/CONTRIBUTING.md) page.

 ## Reference

-Reference to cite when you use PISA in a research paper:
+If you use PISA in a research paper, please cite the following reference:
 ```
 @inproceedings{MSMS2019,
   author    = {Antonio Mallia and Michal Siedlaczek and Joel Mackenzie and Torsten Suel},